ESF-Works

 Origins

-The programme was developed in response to the needs of the National Asylum Support Service (NASS), which focused on high dispersal areas, particularly London.
-London has the highest number of asylum seekers (20,905 as at March 2004), and the majority (19,920) access EASI services for support only.
+The programme was developed in response to the indetified need by the National Asylum Support Service (NASS) and is focussed on high dispersal areas especially London which has the highest number of Asylum Seekers (20,905 as at March 2004) and the majority (19,920 access) EASI services for support only

 Beneficiaries